ponycalypsenow/peekmessage-cpu-fix/README.md

    For the convenience a bat file for SimCity 4 got included.

-4. If the original executable requires administrator privledges, it has to be run by right clicking either the shortcut, or the bat file and choosing "Run as Administrator".
+4. If the original executable requires administrator privledges, the shortcut has to be right-clicked, and run with "Run as Administrator" option.

+   Alternatively, the command prompt should be executed with the administrator rights.

 ## Build instructions